United States–Vietnam relations: 19th century

+Letter of Quảng Nam Provincial Commissioner Ngô Bá Hy to Vietnamese emperor Tu Duc (r.
+1848-1883) reporting on the arrival of USS Plymouth in Da Nang harbor, sent on March 9, 1850, Vietnamese State Archive.
+Content by translation: "The president of the Ma-ly-can country said that, four years ago (1845), a naval commander from his country came to our country and allowed his soldiers to go ashore and kill our people, but because his country is so distant, he only learned of it now.
+He has since punished that naval commander.
+That commander acted without proper restraint and thus harmed the friendship between the two countries.
+The president of that country originally did not wish to cling to old grievances and cut off all trade relations...
+Moreover, fourteen years earlier (1836), they had already sent an envoy named (Edmund Roberts) to discuss a treaty of friendship and commerce, but the matter was left unfinished.
+Now they have returned with desire to negotiate and settle it clearly, so the president has sent envoy Ba Ly Trì (Joseph Balestier) to apologize and renegotiate..."

 The first American to visit Vietnam was Captain Jeremiah Briggs of The Fame, a commercial ship, set sail from Salem, Massachusetts and arrived at Huế on May 23, 1803.
 The second was US Navy Lieutenant John White, commanding the USS Franklin (1795) on a commercial trip to Vietnam.
 White arrived in Huế on June 12, 1819, but then proceeded to Manila after learning that the Emperor of Vietnam was absent from the city in Northern Vietnam.
 He and John Brown, Captain of the Marmion arrived at Saigon on October 9, 1819, and continued to stay at the city for another four months.
 He observed economy, political landscape, culture, and notably the rise of Minh Mạng and his anti-Western and anti-trade attitudes.

 In 1829, U.S. president Andrew Jackson sent a diplomatic delegation led by Edmund Roberts on the USS Peacock to the Nguyễn dynasty to establish bilateral relations and expand trade between the two countries.
 The ship arrived in Vũng Lấm, Phú Yên province on 2 January 1833.
 The ruler of Vietnam at the time, Emperor Minh Mạng, was not eager to allow foreigners to freely enter Vietnam and engage in trade.
 The emperor required that Americans follow Vietnamese laws, and only allowed them to do business in Đà Nẵng, Central Vietnam.
 After receiving this unwelcome message, Edmund Roberts and his delegation left Vietnam.
 Vietnamese account for the US delegation arrival was brief: